adrianromero/fonticon/README.md

-awesomeicon
+FontIcon
 ===========

-AwesomeIcon is a JavaFX library to use Fontawesome
+FontIcon is a JavaFX library to use Font Icons.